PrajwalPrabhuiisc/Image-processing-assignments/README.md

 7. Image Deblurring: Deblur the images Blurred-LowNoise.png (Noise Standard Deviation (𝜎)=1), Blurred-MedNoise.png (𝜎=5) and Blurred-HighNoise.png (𝜎=10) which have been blurred by the
-kernel BlurKernel.mat using inverse filtering, constrained least squares filtering
+kernel BlurKernel.mat using inverse filtering, constrained least squares filtering, wiener filtering